FraudBuster/check-idrac-sensor/README.md

 # check-idrac-sensor

+Forked and reworked from https://github.com/hobbsh/check-idrac-sensor

-Nagios check script utilizing racadm by ssh to check getsensorinfo endpoint
+Icinga / nagios check script utilizing racadm by ssh to check getsensorinfo endpoint

 ## Purpose

-This check script uses racadm by to check sensorinfo output from a Dell iDRAC
+This check script uses racadm thought ssh, to check sensorinfo output from a Dell iDRAC without any further dependencies except paramiko.

 ## Requirements